Memorandum for Re-Envisioning Apiculture

 Protecting the Source, Inspiring the Future

 The Anthropocene is a wake-up call for fundamental change and innovative initiatives in a time of crisis.
-It is an opportunity for the creation of ‘symbiotic narratives’ that not only places the very basic needs of honeybees at the center of our concern, but also bring to light the bio-dynamic plasticity and adaptability of honeybees as a keystone species and cultural innovator.
+It is an opportunity for the creation of ‘symbiotic narratives’ that not only place the very basic needs of honeybees at the center of our concern, but also bring to light the bio-dynamic plasticity and adaptability of honeybees as a keystone species and cultural innovator.
 In this context, the vision of rewilding of honeybees not only leads to the rehabilitation of natural and complex biotic systems but also re-calibrates our capacities of perception and cultural identity as humans.

 The term “rewilding” pertaining to honeybees encompasses the big ideas and grand visions of the natural apicultural community while catalyzing actions for a fundamental revisioning of apiculture.
-It promotes the restoration of the physiological and morphological apian dynamics and integrates current entomological research on wild Apis Mellifera.
-Holistically, rewilding is an understanding of the biotic dynamics and interconnection of all life forms and adapts the notion of holobionts (assemblages of different species that form ecological units) as an innovative framework used in life sciences.
+It promotes the restoration of the physiological and morphological apian dynamics and integrates current entomological research data on wild Apis Mellifera.
+Rewilding is an understanding of the biotic dynamics and interconnection of all life forms and adapts the notion of holobionts (assemblages of different species that form ecological units) as an innovative framework used in life sciences.
 Considering Apis Mellifera in this way is a phase shift towards an understanding of sympoietic systems, which are characterized as homeorhetic, evolutionary, distributively controlled yet unpredictable and adaptive.

 Indigenous Apian Nest

-The parameters of the indigenous apian nest (e.g. naturally occurring, primordial nest sites) are a co-evolutionary trait and represent an inseparable symbiotic relationship and ecological biotic unit of Apis Mellifera.
+The parameters of the indigenous apian nest (e.g. naturally occurring, primordial nest sites) are a co-evolutionary trait and represent an inseparable symbiotic relationship and ecological biotic unit of Apis Mellifera (extended phenotype).
 The natural nest site represents a keystone of apian health as it is instrumental for providing conditions for the unfolding and integrity of complex processes related to its morphology, physiology, immunity, host-parasite evolution and emotional health.

 Apis Arborea considers the primordial apian nest conditions an essential element for the rehabilitation of the natural life gestures of Apis Mellifera and foundational for a vision of preservation and conservation.